AcademySoftwareFoundation/rez/docs/source/building_packages.rst

          env.CMAKE_MODULE_PATH.append("{root}/cmake")

 .. warning::
-   Note that :func:`~pkgdef.commands` is never executed for the package actually being built.
+   Note that :func:`commands` is never executed for the package actually being built.
-   If you want to run commands in that case, you can use :func:`~pkgdef.pre_build_commands` instead.
+   If you want to run commands in that case, you can use :func:`pre_build_commands` instead.

 A (very simple) ``FindBoost.cmake`` file might look like this: